Architecture

 Typical employers

-Architects work in a range of establishments.
-Graduates may be employed by small firms with fewer than ten employees or larger practices that incorporate other areas such as planning, urban design or construction.
+As an architect, you can work in a range of establishments, from small firms with fewer than ten employees to larger practices that incorporate other areas such as planning, urban design or construction.

 Public sector employers, such as local authorities and housing associations, employ a significant proportion of the profession in their planning departments, while some large organisations, such as banks and supermarkets, may have in-house architectural teams.